-The meaning of this rule is that, if the agent's goal is to "eat" and if the agent believes it has money but does not have food, then it will set up a new goal to go to the shop.
-Once that goal has been achieved, it will buy some food (delegated to a subsystem) and then set up a new goal to get home.
+The meaning of this rule is that, if the agent's goal is to 'eat' and if the agent believes that it has money but does not have food, then it will set up a new goal to go to the shop.
+Once that goal has been achieved, it will buy some food (delegated to a sub-system) and then set up a new goal to get home.
 Once at home it will eat and then update its beliefs to record that it believes it has eaten.

-Such languages are essentially rulebased, goal-reduction languages, with the extra aspect that deliberation, the ability to change between goals and change between plan selection strategies at any time, is a core component.
-Almost all of these languages are implemented on top of Java, and the large number of agent platforms now available^{5,6} has meant the industrial uptake of this technology is continually increasing.
-The key ancestor of most of today's agent programming languages is AgentSpeak,30 which introduced the programming of BDI agents using a modification of Logic Programming.
-Of the many descendants of Agent-Speak, we use GWENDOLEN,19 which is based upon Jason,8 for programming our rational agents.
+Such languages are essentially rule-based, goal-reduction languages, with the extra aspect that deliberation, the ability to change between goals and change between plan selection strategies at any time, is a core component.
+Almost all of these languages are implemented on top of Java, and the large number of agent platforms now available [5, 6] has meant that the industrial uptake of this technology is continually increasing.
+The key ancestor of most of today's agent programming languages is AgentSpeak [30], which introduced the programming.
+Of the many descendants of AgentSpeak, we use GWENDOLEN [19], which is based upon Jason [8], for programming our rational agents.
 Consequently, it is such programs that we directly verify.